800-450-6118

 In the journal American Society for Surgery of the Hand, Dr. Beck wrote a milestone article entitled Predicting the Outcome of Revision Carpal Tunnel Release.
 He studied patients over 2 years after they had a second carpal tunnel surgery.
 Some were successful the second time around.
 But some were failures once again.

 For each patient, he looked back at their history within the previous 2 years.
 That helped him find correlations of past activities with the successes and failures he saw.
+Read about his "Outcome Predictor" below.

-Dr. Beck focused on a patient's prior steroid shots.
+Dr. Beck quickly focused on a patient's prior steroid shots.
 He analyzed if the second surgery’s success could be predicted by the results of the prior injections.
 In other words...

 If steroid shots had a positive effect on temporary pain relief, would shots also predict if a second carpal tunnel surgery would be successful?